LLNL/variorum/src/docs/sphinx/BuildingVariorum.rst

    -  C
    -  hwloc
    -  jansson
-   -  Access to vendor-specific drivers or kernel modules (see specific requirements in :doc:`HWArchitectures`).
+   -  Access to vendor-specific drivers or kernel modules (see :doc:`HWArchitectures`).

 For a ``parallel build`` with MPI/OpenMP, Variorum depends on:
    -  rankstr (only required for MPI/OpenMP builds)